 Certain forms of sexual misconduct (i.e., sexual assault and violence, dating violence, domestic violence, and stalking) may constitute criminal conduct.
 Whether or not someone who has been subjected to such conduct chooses to pursue criminal charges externally, they have the right to pursue an internal complaint under this policy, regardless of the status of any external proceedings.
-Further, the University may have an obligation to pursue an investigation, or make a complaint and/or take remedial action directly even if a victim chooses not to pursue the matter internally at the University and/or requests that his/her name not be disclosed to the alleged perpetrator.
+Further, the University may have an obligation to pursue an investigation or make a complaint and/or take remedial action directly even if a victim chooses not to pursue the matter internally at the University and/or requests that his/her name not be disclosed to the alleged perpetrator.

 Victims also will be notified in writing about options for an available assistance in changing academic, living, transportation and working situations (to the extent those matters are under the control of the University), if so requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to campus security or local law enforcement.
-To request an accommodation, a victim should contact the Title IX/EEO Coordinator (740-283-6238) or the Deputy Title IX/EEO Coordinator (740-283-6445).
+To request an accommodation, a victim should contact the Title IX/EEO Coordinator, Ann F. Booth (740-283-4338), Deputy Title IX/EEO Coordinator, Alexis Basil, (740-284-810), Deputy Title IX/EEO Coordinator, Coley Hough, (740-284-5173), or Deputy Title IX/EEO Coordinator, Beth Gaughan, (740-283-6526).

-At any time after receiving notice of an allegation of a violation of this policy, the University may provide reasonable and appropriate interim measures to address the immediate effects of discrimination, harassment, sexual misconduct or retaliation to ensure equal access to its education programs and activities and to protect the alleged victim and the campus community as necessary.
+At any time after receiving notice of an allegation of a violation of this policy, the University may provide reasonable and appropriate supportive measures to address the immediate effects of discrimination, harassment, sexual misconduct, or retaliation to ensure equal access to its education programs and activities and to protect the alleged victim and the campus community as necessary.
 The Title IX/EEO Coordinator (or designee) will notify the alleged victim of his/her options for interim measures.
-Additionally, the Title IX/EEO Coordinator (or designee) has sole discretion to implement or stay an interim measure imposed under this policy and to determine its conditions and duration.
+Additionally, the Title IX/EEO Coordinator (or designee) has sole discretion to implement or stay a supportive measure imposed under this policy and to determine its conditions and duration.
 The measures that the University implements will vary depending on the facts of each case.
 Factors that might be considered during this process include, but are not limited to the following: the specific need expressed by the alleged victim; the age of the students involved; the severity or pervasiveness of the allegations; any continuing effects on the alleged victim; whether the alleged victim and alleged perpetrator share the same residence hall, dining hall, class, transportation or job location; and whether other judicial measures have been taken to protect the victim (e.g., civil protection orders).
-The University will keep interim measures as confidential as possible, provided the confidentiality does not impair the University's ability to provide the accommodations or protective measures.
+The University will keep supportive measures as confidential as possible, provided the confidentiality does not impair the University's ability to provide the accommodations or supportive/protective measures.

-These interim measures may include, but are not limited to:
+These supportive measures may include, but are not limited to: